5 Kindness Journaling Prompts to Help You Be Nicer to Yourself

 Exercise No. 5

-Treat yourself with the same kindness and understanding that you would offer to a friend in need.
+Treat yourself with the same kindness you’d offer a friend.

 Discover more from The Unscripted Femme